Italians of Ethiopia: Italian occupation

-Only 3,200 Italian farmers moved to colonize rural areas, mainly because of the threat of violence from the Arbegnoch, who controlled as much as one quarter of the Ethiopian Highlands in 1940.
+Only 3,200 Italian farmers moved to colonize rural areas, mainly because of the threat of violence from the Arbegnoch, who controlled as much as 1/10 of the Ethiopian Highlands in 1940.

 There was substantial investment in Ethiopian infrastructure development, with the budget for AOI from 1936 to 1937 requiring 19,136 billion lire when the annual revenue of Italy was only 18,581 billion lire.
+Some fascist politicians (like De Vecchi) complained in 1943 that Italy should have spent all this huge amount of money to modernize the italian army for the coming WW2, and so face the Allies better prepared.

 This infrastructure development was part of a plan to bring half a million Italians to colonize the Ethiopian plateaus.
 The Italians created the "imperial road" between Addis Ababa and Massaua, the Addis Ababa – Mogadishu and the Addis Ababa – Assab.

 Italians also created new airports and in 1936 started the worldwide famous Imperial Line, a flight connecting Addis Ababa to Rome.
 The line was opened after the Italian conquest of Ethiopia and was followed by the first air links with the Italian colonies in Italian East Africa, which began in a pioneering way since 1934.
 The route was enlarged to 6,379 km and initially joined Rome with Addis Ababa via Syracuse, Benghazi, Cairo, Wadi Halfa, Khartoum, Kassala, Asmara, Dire Dawa.
 There was a change of aircraft in Benghazi (or sometimes in Tripoli).
 The route was carried out in three and a half days of daytime flight and the frequency was four flights per week in both directions.
 Later from Addis Ababa there were three flights a week that continued to Mogadishu, capital of Italian Somalia.

 After World War II

 After WWII, some Italian Ethiopians remained in the country, until the overthrow of the Emperor Haile Selassie in the Ethiopian Civil War in 1974; nearly 22,000 Italo-Ethiopians took refuge in Italy during the 1970s.
 Their main organization in Italy is the Associazione Italiana Profughi dall'Etiopia ed Eritrea (A.I.P.E.E.).

-In recent years, some Italian companies have returned to operate in Ethiopia, and a large number of Italian technicians and managers arrived with their families, residing mainly in the metropolitan area of the capital.